-Perfect side dish for grilled fish or meat!
-You can never go wrong with Portuguese Salt-Crusted Baked Potatoes.
-No mixing or measuring required.
+Perfect side dish for grilled meat or fish!
+You can never go wrong with Portuguese Salt Crusted Baked Potatoes.
+No mixing or measuring is required.
 Oh, and no mushy potatoes either!

 IF YOU WANT MORE PORTUGUESE RECIPES, THEN YOU WILL LIKE THESE POSTS!